-- 1. Students must be at least18 years of age. - 2.
-Students must provide evidence of high school completion by submission of an official high school transcript, GED Certificate, Evaluation Report or College level credits transcripts.
-See High School Academic Qualifications below. - 3.
-Students must demonstrate a passing score on the Entrance Test. - 4.
-Students must attend the admission interview - 5.
-Students must submit three (3) references on Standard College's online application including: - a.
-One (1) work reference - b.
-Two (2) character references not related to the applicant. - 6.
-Students must provide evidence of a physical examination completed by a licensed physician, physician's assistant, or nurse practitioner within 30 days of enrollment, including but not limited to: - a.
+- 1. Students must provide evidence of a physical examination completed by a licensed physician, physician's assistant, or nurse practitioner prior to clinical, including but not limited to: - a.
 A negative TB skin test or chest x-ray. - b.
 A current immunization schedule [MMR, DPT, Tetanus] with completed Hepatitis B vaccine series. - c.
-A statement by the healthcare provider that the applicant has the physical and emotional healthy to complete the requirements of this program. - 7.
-Demonstrate a satisfactory Criminal Background Check and Drug Test completed within 30 days of enrollment. - 8.
-Current AHA CPR Certification for Health Care Provider for entire duration of the program. - 9.
-Demonstrate a satisfactory Criminal Background Check and Drug Test completed within 30 days of enrollment. - 10.
-Demonstrate that no finding has been entered into a state nurse aide registry or by any other professional licensing body concerning abuse, neglect, exploitation, mistreatment of residents or misappropriation of property. - 11.
+A statement by the healthcare provider that the applicant has the physical and emotional healthy to complete the requirements of this program. - 2.
+Demonstrate a satisfactory Criminal Background Check and Drug Test completed prior to clinical. - 3.
+Demonstrate that no finding has been entered into a state nurse aide registry or by any other professional licensing body concerning abuse, neglect, exploitation, mistreatment of residents or misappropriation of property. - 4.
 Maintain a current AHA CPR Certification for Health Care Provider for entire duration of the program.